facebook/react-native/docs/JavaScriptEnvironment.md

 * [Function Trailing Comma](https://github.com/jeffmo/es-trailing-function-commas): `function f(a, b, c,) { }`

 ### Custom transformer
-You can also use a custom transformer file instead of the [default one](https://github.com/facebook/react-native/blob/master/packager/transformer.js), in case you want to modify or extend the behavior beyond babel configuration.
+You can also use a custom transformer file instead of the [default one](https://github.com/facebook/react-native/blob/master/packager/transformer.js), in case you want to modify or extend the behavior beyond the Babel configuration.
-In order to so, start the packager like this:
+In order to do so, start the packager like this:
 ```
 ./node_modules/react-native/packager/packager.sh --transformer=yourtransformer.js
 ```